 “For CSUMB, the context for innovation is in looking for ways to do what we do better, more efficiently and effectively.
 This is something that has been part of the DNA of the campus since its inception,” Ochoa said.

 Student enrollment and graduation rates have hit new highs under Ochoa’s leadership.
 The university expanded to three commencement ceremonies in 2018 and graduated a record 2,348 students in May 2019.
-Ochoa began his eighth year as president in August 2019.
+Ochoa retired in July 2022 after 10 years as CSUMB president and nearly 40 years with the CSU.
+For his dedicated service, the CSU honored him with the title President Emeritus.